 \textbf{Models and evaluation.} \textsc{MILCO} is trained on 63 languages and evaluated on 39 languages, as detailed in Section~\ref{subsection:supported_languages} (Appendix).
-We will release trained \textsc{MILCO} checkpoints upon acceptance of this paper.
+Trained \textsc{MILCO} checkpoints are released at: \url{https://github.com/thongnt99/milco}.
 To illustrate the multilingual capabilities of our model, we provide example inputs and their corresponding sparse representations across multiple languages in Section~\ref{subsection:appendix_demo_examples} (Appendix).